Pittsburgh Colon Cancer Misdiagnosis Lawyers

 Bold labels are required.

 Colorectal cancer has become a prevalent disease in the United States.
-Attacking the colon, rectum and anus, colorectal cancers often grow undetected until they become life-threatening.
+Attacking the colon, rectum, and anus, colorectal cancers often grow undetected until they become life-threatening.
 Often, lack of detection does not indicate any failure in diligence on the part of the patient.
-Sadly, in many cases it can be attributed to physician negligence and medical malpractice.
+Sadly, in many cases, it can be attributed to physician negligence and medical malpractice.

-From offices in Pittsburgh, the law firm of Biancheria & Maliver P.C. provides resources and representation for individuals and families impacted by the tragedy of a delayed diagnosis of colon cancer and other cases of medical malpractice.
+From our offices in Pittsburgh, the law firm of Biancheria & Maliver P.C. provides resources and representation for individuals and families impacted by the tragedy of a delayed diagnosis of colon cancer and other cases of medical malpractice.

 The Impact of a Delay in the Diagnosis of Colon Cancer

 If classic signs of colon cancer are present, it is essential to seek medical care.
 Doctors have been trained to recognize these symptoms and should schedule screenings such as colonoscopies or flexible sigmoidoscopies to confirm the diagnosis.

 Individuals with a family history of polyps, ulcerative colitis or colon cancer should request regular screenings as a preventative measure.
 Also, request screening if symptoms such as these manifest:

 When these symptoms are present, professional protocols require a doctor to proceed with further tests to confirm or rule out cancer.
 In some cases, however, negligent physicians have assured patients with these symptoms that there was nothing wrong or have misdiagnosed colon cancer as hemorrhoids or other benign, noncancerous disorders.

 If cancer is discovered early, relatively simple treatments are available.
 For example, should the doctor find precancerous growths, known as polyps, he or she may be able to simply remove them.
 If the diagnosis is delayed, however, the treatments are more limited and much more invasive.
 If colon cancer is not detected and treated in time, it can prove fatal.